This post may contain affiliate links.

 I also love how live edge countertops look when you cover them with clear epoxy, as seen in this bathroom makeover photo:

-For more DIY countertop ideas, check out this related article I've written: RV Countertop Ideas and Options In it you'll find ideas for beautiful countertops to fit any budget!
+For more DIY countertop ideas, check out: RV Countertop Ideas and Options to find ideas for beautiful countertops to fit any budget!